HES-XPLAIN/hes-xplain.github.io/docs/platform/algos.md

 * **[FidexGlo](../documentation/dimlpfidex/fidex/fidexglorules.md)**: Offers a global understanding of the model's behavior by aggregating local rules into a comprehensive ruleset.
 * **[Dimlp](../documentation/dimlpfidex/dimlp/overview.md)**: Extracts global propositional rules from deep models, specifically trained using the `Dimlp` architecture, to explain the model's overall decision-making process.

-### FUGE
+### Fuzzy-CoCo

-**FUGE** is an algorithm developed to construct fuzzy systems.
+**Fuzzy-CoCo** is an algorithm developed to construct fuzzy systems using genetic algorithms based on the following paper done by [Prof. Carlos Andrés Peña-Reyes](../team.md#prof-carlos-andres-pena-reyes) : [A fuzzy-genetic approach to breast cancer diagnosis](https://www.sciencedirect.com/science/article/pii/S0933365799000196)

 These systems predict human decision-making outcomes and provide understandable explanations.
 FUGE combines the predictive power of fuzzy logic with the clarity of human-like reasoning.

+The newest implementation of Fuzzy-Coco is currently in development and will be distributed in our HES-XPLAIN platform.
+The modern development of Fuzzy-CoCO is done [here](https://github.com/HES-XPLAIN/fuge) under the name FUGE.

 ---